 Operating Relay Outputs

-Up to four relay outputs can be provided in your EM720 with two expansion 2-channel 2DI/2DO replaceable modules.
-See the EM720 Installation Manual for available relay output ratings and connections.
+Up to seven relay outputs can be provided in your EM920 including one on-board KYZ relay output and six additional outputs on the 6RO expansion module.
+See the EM920 Installation Manual for available relay output ratings and connections.